NeuroTechX/ntx_slack_archive/devices.md

  >Might I suggest taking some screen caps so that we can see what errors you are getting?
 If you run muse-io via  a TCP connection, does it connect to the device?

+11/5/2017 11:40 PM

+ **mhough** :

+ >Hey fred-simard I just saw your message and GitHub.
+Nice!
+You are here in Montreal?
+I would be interested in meeting up and chatting about some extensions to what you have for a super small system prototype.